Dad's First Day Of School Tweet Proves That It's Just As Hard For Parents

-Dad's First Day Of School Tweet Proves That It's Just As Hard As Parents As It Is For Kids
+Dad's First Day Of School Tweet Proves That It's Just As Hard For Parents As It Is For Kids

 Each year of school brings so much joy, heartbreak, and a million other emotions to students.
 And the first day of school can perhaps be the worst day for this — there is just so much anxiety and sadness associated with the first day back from summer break.
 But this dad's first day of school tweet proves that it's just as hard for the parents as it is for the kids.